newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Win.md

 * Official documentation: <https://www.xml-project.com/manual/index.html>

 * Download MorganaXProc-IIIse from [Sourceforge](https://sourceforge.net/projects/morganaxproc-iiise/) and unzip the folder.
-I'm saving this to my GitHub folder so it's near my projects.
+I'm extracting this to my GitHub folder so it's near my projects.

 * Now we're going to install [SchXslt](https://git.sr.ht/~dmaus/schxslt2) (which is pronounced "Shicksilt"!)
 This is an XSLT-based Schematron processor that can handle Schematron validation.